frougon/TeX-stuff/LaTeX/mmxref/README.md

 ## Package options

-The `\mmxref` package currently supports one option:
+The `mmxref` package currently supports one option:

-- `use-hyperlinks=true|false`: whether to generate hyperlinks for cross-references (this appplies to both forward and backward references).
+- `use-hyperlinks=true|false`: whether to generate hyperlinks for cross-references (this appplies to forward and backward references).

 This option may be specified in the `\usepackage` call as well as in the argument of `\mmxSetup` (the latter allows one to change the setting